 After eating, the devout prayed on quickly spread mats or fought through thick queues to enter the Blue Mosque and kneel on its soft carpet.
 Cay, made on small gas stoves, was drunk from fine crockery carried in shabby bags.
 Children ran past in sticky packs, wielding damp sweets, and lights strung between two minarets spelt “Sevelim Sevilelim” (Love and be Loved) against the night sky.

-Waiting for the Syrian Embassy to issue our visas one afternoon, Claire and I stumbled, on a whim, into a large neoclassical mosque.
+One afternoon, waiting for the Syrian Embassy to issue our visas during a process somewhat more complicated than for my Turkish visa, Claire and I stumbled, on a whim, into a large neoclassical mosque.
 Inside, a crystal chandelier hung low over beige carpets.
 Its warm yellow light stopped at the Bosphorus, gloomy beyond big windows.
 A man tramped past us, leaning right.
 He stopped, muttered incomprehensibly through a thick beard, and continued, walking in close, dizzy circles.

 Another man approached, wearing corduroy trousers, an open cardigan, and loose fitting socks.
 He was younger, almost my age.
 “Don’t worry,” he said, gesturing towards the bearded man, who tramped past us again, still muttering.
 “He is crazy.”
 The young man extended his hand, “My name is Oğuzhan, I am the Imam’s son.
 Would you like to know something about this mosque?”